TrongThang/E-com-SmartNetSolution/backend/README.md

 # SmartNet Solutions Backend

-This is the backend service for the SmartNet Solutions E-commerce platform.
+This is the backend service for the SmartNet Solutions E-commerce platform by SNS Team CKC

 ## Project Setup